Growing Together Initiative

 - Transitions-Mental Health Association, Cal Poly School of Education, and Templeton High School Gay/Straight Alliance.

 One of the grantees, Transitions-Mental Health Association (TMHA), used their support from the Growing Together Fund to create Ally Training for staff of local agencies.
-The training was focused on raising community awareness, reducing stigma, and improving mental health services for our LGBTQIA population.
+The training was focused on raising community awareness, reducing stigma, and improving mental health services for our LGBTQ population.
 Six Mental Health and Wellness Ally trainings were provided to approximately 150 supportive service specialists.
 "This was an outstanding training.
 It was very informative and educational.
-I thought I knew a lot about LGBT culture, but this training opened my eyes to many things, and will help all of us open up dialogue with folks who might not be comfortable with the topic."
+I thought I knew a lot about LGBTQ culture, but this training opened my eyes to many things, and will help all of us open up dialogue with folks who might not be comfortable with the topic."
 Training Attendee

-To find out more information about the Growing Together Fund please contact Erin McCall, Program Associate, (805) 543-2323.
+To find out more information about the Growing Together Initiative Fund please contact Erin McCall, Program Associate, (805) 543-2323.